Formerly W3CPO, now

 I've rebuilt the rig, using a Phoenix Contact industrial switching power supply.
 I also used Eleflow brand MRF 485 drivers in the PA, and they work great!
 Full pictures and details can be found on one of my Flickr pages here:

 For those of you who might have the same problem that I had, this power supply conversion works very well, and the rig runs MUCH cooler.
+I could put magazines on top of the rig now (but I won't).
 In addition, it is now light enough to put on the upper level of my shack hutch.
+In fact, you could take it to a remote QTH without injuring your hand.
+The weight loss was from almost 40 lbs down to 28 lbs.

 For those of you who have been wondering "Which is better - the Kenwood TS-830S, or the TS-930S", the short answer is the TS-830S.
 Or at least it's the more durable of the two.
-This hybrid rig won't back down when the SWR goes up to 2:1.
-The TS-930S doesn't either, but you risk blowing up the PA section.
+This hybrid rig has never let me down, and it won't back down when the SWR goes up to 2:1.
+The TS-930S won't either, but you risk blowing up the PA section.
 If you own a good working 830 "Sugar", DO NOT SELL IT, or you will someday regret it.

 I bought THIS rig from ANOTHER eBay curio shop, called "Lynne's Collectibles and Curios".
 It's ironic that two of the best radios I've ever bought were from women on eBay who had "curio" shops.
 Lynne offered a generous return period and a warranty, and I wasn't disappointed.
 It worked perfectly, and it puts out about 120 watts PEP across all bands, using 6146 RF tubes.
 The receiver in this has an adjustable notch filter and Variable Bandwidth Tuning built-in to clean up weak signals.
 In fact, sometimes it beats my new 930 "Sugar".But it didn't come with the fancy bronze VFO knob.
 I found that on eBay.